spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridges.md

 to your `vars.yml`

 There are some additional things you may wish to configure about the bridge before you continue.
+Each bridge may have additional requirements besides `_enabled: true`.
+For example, the mautrix-telegram bridge (our documentation page about it is [here](configuring-playbook-bridge-mautrix-telegram.md)) requires the `matrix_mautrix_telegram_api_id` and `matrix_mautrix_telegram_api_hash` variables to be defined.
+Refer to each bridge's individual documentation page for details about enabling bridges.

 You can add

 ```yaml
 matrix_admin: "@YOUR_USERNAME:{{ matrix_domain }}"
 ```
-to 'vars.yml' to configure a user as administrator for all bridges, or you prefer to do it bridge by bridge you can configure it with
+to `vars.yml` to **configure a user as an administrator for all bridges**.
+**Alternatively** (more verbose, but allows multiple admins to be configured), you can do the same on a per-bridge basis with:

 ```yaml
 matrix_mautrix_SERVICENAME_configuration_extension_yaml: |